plaited/plaited/docs/playbook/03-putting-it-together.md

       ...defaultMoves,
     })
     feedback({
-      // When BPEvent X happens we delete the square provided in the event's detail X({ square }: Square) {
+      // When BPEvent X happens we delete the square provided in the event's detail then render an XMarker at that square X({ square }: Square) {
         board.delete(square)
         $(`${square}`)[0]?.render(<XMarker />)
       },
-      // When BPEvent X happens we delete the square provided in the event's detail O({ square }: Square) {
+      // When BPEvent X happens we delete the square provided in the event's detail then render an XMarker at that square O({ square }: Square) {
         board.delete(square)
         $(`${square}`)[0]?.render(<OMarker />)
       },
-      // When BPEvent click happens
-      click(evt: MouseEvent & { target: HTMLButtonElement }) {
+      // When BPEvent click happens we'll capture the mouse event and target element then trigger an 'X' event and pass it the button value click(evt: MouseEvent & { target: HTMLButtonElement }) {
         const { target } = evt
         const { value } = target